 To meet statutory requirements to achieve a self-sustaining southern flounder population, sustainable harvest is addressed in the FMP to ensure the long-term viability of the commercial and recreational fisheries.
-Other issues in the plan include increased recreational access, inlet corridors, adaptive management, sector allocations, slot limits, and phasing out anchored large-mesh gill nets from the North Carolina southern flounder fishery.
-Specific recommendations for each issue are as follows:
+Other issues in the plan include increased recreational access, inlet corridors, adaptive management, sector allocations, slot limits, and phasing out anchored largemesh gill nets from the North Carolina southern flounder fishery.
+Specific management measures selected by the NCMFC for each issue are as follows: